 18. Healthy ‘Raffaello’ (Coconut-Almond Truffles)

-These Healthy “Raffaello” truffle-inspired bites are made of wholesome, natural ingredients and will get you hooked before you can say “coconut.”
-The almonds wrapped in soft, creamy and sweet coconut “dough” are crazy addictive!
+These Healthy “Raffaello” truffle-inspired bites by Lucie Javorska are made of wholesome, natural ingredients and will get you hooked before you can say “coconut.”
+The almonds wrapped in soft, creamy, and sweet coconut “dough” are crazy addictive!

 19. 4 Ingredient Chocolate Caramel Truffles

-The best part about these 4 Ingredient Chocolate Caramel Truffles (other than the fact that they’re only four ingredients!) is that you probably already have all of the things you need to make them in your pantry right now!
-This is a great recipe to make if you got invited to a Halloween party last-minute and need something quick and impressive to whip up.
+The best part about Shannon Leparski‘s 4 Ingredient Chocolate Caramel Truffles (other than the fact that they’re only four ingredients!) is that you probably already have all of the things you need to make them in your pantry right now!
+This is a great recipe to make if you got invited to a Halloween party last minute and need something quick and impressive to whip up.

 20. Strawberry Peach Fruit Roll Ups

-If you’re not a chocolate lover, try these homemade Strawberry Peach Fruit Roll Ups!
-They’re chewy, sweet, delicious, and don’t have any creepy artificial flavors or colors that might as well have been cooked up in a cauldron.
+If you’re not a chocolate lover, try Christa Clark‘s homemade Strawberry Peach Fruit Roll Ups!
+They’re chewy, sweet, and delicious, and don’t have any creepy artificial flavors or colors that might as well have been cooked up in a cauldron.

 21. Coco-Choc Bounty Tarts

-Another one for the chocolate and coconut lovers out there, these Coco-Choc Bounty Tarts are another variation on this ultra-popular flavor combo.
+Another one for the chocolate and coconut lovers out there, Taryn Fitz-Gerald‘s Coco-Choc Bounty Tarts are another variation on this ultra-popular flavor combo.
 But these tarts are like the average Bounty or Mounds bars (minus the bad stuff, and loaded with good stuff) taken to a whole other level!

 22. Vegan Candy Corn

 You can’t let Halloween go by without the sweet snack that nobody can ever seem to stop eating: candy corn!
-Ditch the waxy, gross store-bought kind (you don’t know how long it’s been sitting on the shelf!) and make your own amazingly chewy and sweet homemade Vegan Candy Corn instead!
+Ditch the waxy, gross store-bought kind (you don’t know how long it’s been sitting on the shelf!) and make Victoria Hoff‘s amazingly chewy and sweet homemade Vegan Candy Corn instead!

 23. Vegan Snickers

-Another homemade variation on the beloved Snickers bar, these Vegan Snickers are sweetened with dates and dried pineapple.
-They are naturally sweet and have a caramel-like taste, and the dried fruit mimics the caramel and nougat layer in the regular Snickers bar perfectly without the need of added processed sugar or syrup.
+Another homemade variation on the beloved Snickers bar, Tomi Makanjuola‘s Vegan Snickers are sweetened with dates and dried pineapple.
+They are naturally sweet and have a caramel-like taste, and the dried fruit mimics the caramel and nougat layer in the regular Snickers bar perfectly without the need for added processed sugar or syrup.

 24. 4 Ingredient Chocolate Peanut Butter Marshmallow Fudge

 This is probably one of the easiest candy recipes ever created, and everyone is guaranteed to love it!
-Just put out one plate of this 4 Ingredient Chocolate Peanut Butter Marshmallow Fudge and you’ll see it disappear faster than a frightened ghost.
+Just put out one plate of Rhea Parsons‘s 4 Ingredient Chocolate Peanut Butter Marshmallow Fudge and you’ll see it disappear faster than a frightened ghost.

 25. Pecan Pumpkin Spice Butter Cups

 What do you do if you can’t decide between having pecan pie and pumpkin pie for dessert?
 The solution is easier than you think: mash them together and add chocolate!
-These Pecan Pumpkin Spice Butter Cups are an autumnal alternative to traditional peanut butter cups, so easy to make, and – dare we say – even more delicious!
+One Green Planet‘s Pecan Pumpkin Spice Butter Cups are an autumnal alternative to traditional peanut butter cups, so easy to make, and – dare we say – even more delicious!

 No tricks here – these homemade vegan candy recipes are sure to delight every ghoul, ghost, and mountain troll – and ensure that this Halloween will be the sweetest and scariest yet!